Synthetics Test Settings

 Ping and Traceroute

 The Ping and Traceroute settings tab is available for all Network tests, as well as for HTTP tests except for Transaction.
-The tab includes two main settings panes: Ping Options and Traceroute Options.
+The tab includes two main settings panes: Ping Options and Trace Options.

 Ping and Traceroute by Test Type